ahsu1230/mathnavigatorSite/orion/README.md

 ```
 If success (Query OK), you can exit MySql by typing `exit`.

 Once you exit out of MySQL, remember these three commands.
-They will start or stop your local MySql server on your machine.
+They will start, stop, and restart your local MySQL server on your machine, respectively.
 ```
 mysql.server start
 mysql.server stop